-• MST 682 Cyber Intelligence • MST 684 Cyber Threat [MST 682 is a prerequisite] • MST 685 Social Networks and Intelligence (dual-listed) • MST 686 Cyber Operations Environment-Engagement [MST 684 is a prerequisite] • MST 694 Algorithmic Warfare (dual-listed) • MST 698 Special Topics in Strategic Intelligence • MST 699A Directed Readings
+- MST 685 Social Networks and Intelligence (dual-listed) - MST 686 Cyber Operations Environment-Engagement [MST 684 is a prerequisite.
+See the Course Director if lacking the prerequisite.] - MST 694 Algorithmic Warfare (dual-listed) - MST 698 Special Topics in Strategic Intelligence [must be aligned to concentration] - MST 699 Directed Readings [must be aligned to concentration]

-Note: some of the CYI curriculum is taught at the iRES lounge on Wisconsin Avenue in Bethesda, MD, which is accessible by all distance learning students through unclassified means.
+Note: Some of the CYI curriculum is taught at NIU's iRES facility in Bethesda, MD on Wisconsin Ave., which is accessible through unclassified means by all distance learning students, including those overseas.
 Distance learning students must also have secure VTC access for some class sessions hosted at the ICC-B during course iterations.